Missionary Travel Stories

-Trip to Costa Rica
+Missionary Travel to Costa Rica Stories

 In August of 1963, we were finally ready to leave for Costa Rica as new missionaries.
 We had been traveling for a year, speaking in churches, doing what was called deputation work.
 We had to have a certain amount of monthly support promised before we could leave for the mission field.
-In Costa Rica we were to spend a year at the Spanish Language Institute, where Hal would learn Spanish and I would take a refresher course and study grammar and literature.
+In Costa Rica we were to spend a year at the Spanish Language Institute, where Hal would learn Spanish.
+I would take a refresher course and study grammar and literature.
 (My parents were missionaries in Central America, so I had spoken Spanish since I was a child.)
-I was eight months pregnant with our first child, so we decided for me to fly to Managua, Nicaragua, and stay with my parents while Hal drove our new Chevy Carryall (now called a Suburban) down through Mexico, Guatemala, El Salvador, Honduras, and Nicaragua.
-I would join him in Managua, and we would drive the rest of the way to San Jose, Costa Rica, about a day’s journey.

 Hal saw me off on a big four motor plane.
 (I saw my first jet a year later when a friend visited us.)
 My doctor had supplied me with a letter giving permission to travel that late in my pregnancy, but I wasn’t asked for it.
-As soon as my plane left, Hal set out for the Texas-Mexico border, pulling the trailer we had packed with many things we wanted for starting our life as missionaries.
+As soon as my plane left, Hal set out for the Texas-Mexico border.
+He was pulling the trailer we had packed with many things we wanted for starting our life as missionaries.
 His trip turned out to be much more eventful than mine.

 I had not seen my parents for over a year and was excited to have the opportunity to spend a week visiting with them.
 My dad was the director (and founder) of the Nicaragua Bible Institute, and both my parents taught there.
 They lived in a very small travel trailer which was parked beside the Bible Institute.